 And greetings and welcome back, ladies and gentlemen.

-You're tuned to the award-winning thrill-packed, ever exciting, increasingly popular Rush Limbaugh program.
+You're tuned to the award-winning, thrill-packed, ever-exciting, increasingly popular Rush Limbaugh program.

 It's a sheer thrill and delight to be with you.

-Uh 800-282-2882, if you want to be on the program, the email address here, rush at EIBNet.com.
+800-282-2882, if you want to be on the program, the email address here, rush at EIBNet.com.

-I'd like to welcome to the uh program Jim Garrity from National Review Online has a blog called the Carry Spot, TKS, uh just a brilliant body of work during the campaign of 2004, cited often by me, not stolen by me, but cited often by me on this program.
+Just a brilliant body of work during the campaign of 2004, cited often by me, not stolen by me, but cited often by me on this program.

 Jim has a book out called Voting to Kill.

-It's been out since September 19th, and he went out, uh, has gone out and interviewed a number of Americans about the issues on their mind as the uh midterm elections come up in November.
+It's been out since September 19th, and he went out, has gone out and interviewed a number of Americans about the issues on their mind as the midterm elections come up in November.

 Jim, welcome.